 Rob Roy has a number of dance teachers who are qualified under the Scottish Dance Teachers’ Alliance (SDTA).
 They are under the direction of Carol-Anne Bell, herself a Fellow of the SDTA and certified adjudicator for the Scottish Official Board of Highland Dance (SOBHD).

-Classes currently run on Tuesday and Wednesday evenings at St Marguerite Bourgeoys Catholic School in Kingston’s west end.
+Classes currently run on Tuesday and Wednesday evenings at Rideau Acres Campground Hall in Kingston’s east end.
 They are available for new beginners to advanced students starting at age five (by Christmas).
 Additional classes include: